ohinder/large-scale-LP-test-problems/SOLVER-INSTRUCTIONS.md

 $ path_to_OR_tools=[path to or-tools]
 ```

-Build it from source, for example, run the following command from inside the or-tools directory.
+Next, build it from source, for example, run the following command from inside the or-tools directory.

 ```{sh}
 $ cd $path_to_OR_tools